How to create new brushes from Photoshop patterns tutorial in CC 2017 2015 etc

 Open the PNG file or use the place command in Photoshop - that is the first thing, once loaded it can then be manipulated in a number of ways such as adding effects or using it on channels etc - as with most things in PS, there are 100s of ways of creating new and exciting brushes

 Open PNG file and go to the edit menu define brush.
-You can define the entire file or just use the rectangular marquee and then select part of the artwork and define that as a new stroke as well
+You can define the entire file or just use the rectangular marquee and then select part of the artwork and define that as a new brush.

 Once you have a brush defined, you can also go to a new document and then apply that multiple times, perhaps mixed with effects etc, and define that as a new stroke as well.
 That is a fairly basic way of creating infinite numbers of new brushes based on patterns designs however you can go even further by using the patterns with features such as fill content and that can also be defined as a new brush stroke

 You can also open the PNG file and then define it as a pattern via the edit menu.
 Once it has been defined, you can now use the pattern via the edit menu fill command and select pattern (and perhaps use it with the random fill or symmetry options to create even more interesting designs.
 If you create a layer then you can also add content to that and then use the layer menu and layer styles and pattern overlay (and you can also use the patterns as wonderful brush textures which can be permanently incorporated into the art) and that can also be quickly used as a great source for new brush strokes by flattening the artwork and then selecting part of the design or all of the pattern fill and then use the edit menu define brush command.